alexgurr/svgsplash/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature Request
+name: Feature Request
-About: "For feature requests.
+about: "For feature requests.
 Please search for existing issues first."
 ---

 **Please Describe The Problem To Be Solved**